Hydraulic hose is the basically important equipment working for the hydraulic system, used to convey the hydraulic fluids.

 What Determine Hydraulic Hose Bend Radius

 And the tube, reinforcement, and cover can add to the stiffness of the hydraulic hose.
-And the bend radius will be very small if with the stiff hydraulic hose materials.
+And the bend radius will be very small if with stiff hydraulic hose materials.
 And reinforcement layers of the hydraulic hose can change the bend radius, a tighter bend radius can make the hydraulic hose much more flexible.
-More layers of the reinforcement will add more stiffness to the hydraulic hose body, to make it much harder to bend over the hydraulic hose.
+More layers of reinforcement will add more stiffness to the hydraulic hose body, to make it much harder to bend over the hydraulic hose.

 And the braided hydraulic hose is much more flexible than a spiral hydraulic hose, because of the hydraulic hose reinforcement structure.
-This is why hydraulic hose bend radius is different, and the layers of stainless steel wire can also affect the bend radius.
+This is why the hydraulic hose bend radius is different, and the layers of stainless steel wire can also affect the bend radius.

 How to Calculate Bend Radius?